nlposs/nlposs.github.io/2020/index.md

 The 2nd NLP-OSS workshop will be co-located with the EMNLP 2020 conference.

-- Paper submission: 01 July 2020
+- Paper submission: 05 August 2020
-- Paper Reviews Starts: 05 July 2020
+- Paper Reviews Starts: 07 August 2020
-- Paper Reviews Due: 05 August 2020
+- Paper Reviews Due: 07 September 2020
-- Notification of Acceptance: 10 August 2020
+- Notification of Acceptance: 10 September 2020
-- Camera-Ready Version: 25 August 2020
+- Camera-Ready Version: 05 October 2020
 - Workshop: 11 or 12 November 2020

 ## Invited Speakers